Softwire/strawberry-fair/frontend/README.md

 1. `npm ci`
 2. `npm start`

 Gatsby will build and run the site in develop mode.
-When complete, the site will be accessing at `localhost:8000`.
+When complete, the site will be available at `localhost:8000`.

 ## CMS

+You access the CMS by visiting `localhost:8000/admin`.
+If the CMS settings in the branch you are working on are set to use git-gateway, you will need to log in using Netlify Identity.
+The details for this login are pinned in the Slack channel.

+If you are running locally and you want to look at the CMS _and not change anything_, you will be prompted to enter the site's URL.
+This is https://strawberry-fair.netlify.com/.
+If you only want to look at the CMS, this will be fine, but if you edit anything it will push directly to the production branch.

-If you are running locally and you need to access the CMS, go into `static/admin/config.yml` and change
+If you are running locally and you need to access the CMS for editing purposes, go into `static/admin/config.yml` and change

 ```
 backend: